 One year my friend Patrick invited me to his birthday party in Healdsburg, California.
-It was going to be outdoors, looked hot, and “Oh, could you bring a batch of your sangria?”
+It was going to be outdoors, looked like it was going to be a hot day, and I got a last minute phone call saying, “Oh, could you bring a batch of your sangria?”

 Judging by the amount of people invited, I figured I would need two gallons of the stuff, but the problem is, sangria sneaks up on people.
 I didn’t want it to turn into a party of wild abandon, so decided to pre-portion equal amounts for each person.
 I spent an entire afternoon going for store to store looking for those plastic sports bottles that were so popular in those days – the kind with the built-in straws – classy!
 Twenty-two bottles later, I was ready to begin.